By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shake the need to hop from point A to point B at high speed and look into booking a cross-country or cross-continental train trip instead.
 Needing to cross a body of water?
 Look into crossing by ferry and then hopping on a train once you’re on dry land.

 Choose between scenic railways far and wide.
-You can traverse the vast terrain of North America by Amtrak on your next trip home to see family and along the way, glimpse national parks, cruise along the vast Pacific Coast, and admire the snow-capped peaks of the Cascade Mountains from your window.
+You can traverse the vast terrain of North America by Amtrak and along the way, glimpse national parks, cruise along the vast Pacific Coast, and admire the snow-capped peaks of the Cascade Mountains from your window.

 Across the pond, small towns and historic sites of Europe can be journeyed to by train.
 While most travelers are no strangers to the expansive reaches of the Eurail, new additions are continuously being added.
-A new sleeper train from London to Berlin, Amsterdam, and Brussels starts in May 2023, for example.
+The new European Sleeper train from London to Berlin, Amsterdam, and Brussels launched in May 2023, for example.
 Other intriguing developments in European trail travel include Inntravel’s rail pilgrimage from Bilbao to Bordeaux, satiating the curiosity of food and wine lovers.
 Rail Baltica is starting new lines to connect the Polish border to Baltic cities.

 And as for the rest of the world, your options are almost limitless.
 Head to Mombasa by train instead of plane.
 Reaching Kenya’s biggest port city by train doesn’t just reduce your carbon emissions, it takes you on an epic adventure through the wild terrain of Kenya.
 This scenic journey aboard the Madaraka Express winds its way through Tsavo National Park and if you’re lucky, you can spot grazing giraffes and zebra along the way.

-In late 2023, Tren Maya on Mexico’s Yucatan Peninsula, is set to launch.
-This new rail route will bring you from the Mayan ruins at Palenque to the dreamy beaches of Cancun, through spectacular scenery along the way.
+In late 2023, Tren Maya launched on Mexico’s Yucatan Peninsula.
+This new rail route takes you from the Mayan ruins at Palenque to the dreamy beaches of Cancun, through spectacular scenery along the way.
 The most adventurous wanderers can hop aboard the Train du Desert, Mauritania’s 1960’s-era train that carries passengers for over 700km across the Sahara Desert.
 Noted as being one of the longest trains in the world, the Train du Desert consists of metal boxes traversing long stretches of hot desert, making stops at tiny towns along the way.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.